Journeyman174/codealpha_tasks/Task3_Sudoku_Solver/README.md

   ./sudoku sudokuX.in
   ```

-- Each command reads a different input file
+- Each ./sudoku sudokuX.in command reads a different input file
   and writes the solved puzzle to `sudoku.out`.

 ---